Intertwined

 Do I need a referral and what about Medicare or NDIS?

-You are welcome to self refer and contact us directly.
-A GP Mental Health Treatment Plan is only needed if you want to claim Medicare rebates for eligible therapy sessions with an Accredited Mental Health Social Worker.
-We also work with some self managed and plan managed NDIS participants where the fit is right.
-Fees, rebates and funding options are discussed clearly before we begin so you can make informed choices about what is sustainable for you.
+You are welcome to self-refer and contact me directly.
+A GP Mental Health Treatment Plan is only needed if you wish to access Medicare rebates for eligible sessions with an Accredited Mental Health Social Worker.

 Ready to begin?